almutlue/mixing_benchmark/README.md

 #### Sensitivity
 + Test each metrics performance on all batch datasets.
-+ Simulation with specified batch lfc distribution
++ Simulation with realtive increase of the batch log fold changes

 #### Scalabilty
 + Change simulated batch effect stepwise